esikm/Pillow/docs/reference/ImageDraw.rst

-.. py:module:: PIL.ImageDraw
+.. py:module:: PIL2.ImageDraw
-.. py:currentmodule:: PIL.ImageDraw
+.. py:currentmodule:: PIL2.ImageDraw

 :py:mod:`ImageDraw` Module
 ==========================

-The :py:mod:`ImageDraw` module provides simple 2D graphics for :py:class:`~PIL.Image.Image` objects.
+The :py:mod:`ImageDraw` module provides simple 2D graphics for :py:class:`~PIL2.Image.Image` objects.
 You can use this module to create new images, annotate or retouch existing images, and to generate graphics on the fly for web use.

-For a more advanced drawing library for PIL, see the `aggdraw module`_.
+For a more advanced drawing library for PIL2, see the `aggdraw module`_.

 .. _aggdraw module: https://github.com/pytroll/aggdraw